DataLab-Platform/DataLab/doc/features/general/h5browser.rst

 on the left panel, as well as other scalar data (scalar values are just shown for context purpose and may not be imported into DataLab workspace).

+The right panel displays the selected curve or image data.
+It also shows information on "Group" (path, description, etc.) and "Attributes" (names and values).

 The HDF5 browser is fairly simple to use:
   * On the left panel, select the curve or image data you want to import
   * Selected data is plotted on the right panel